-National or regional strategies for maintaining and/or enhancing the HCV 5 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 5: Strategies to protect the community's and/or Indigenous Peoples ' needs in relation to the Management Unit are developed in cooperation with representatives and members of local communities and Indigenous Peoples .
+National or regional strategies for maintaining and/or enhancing the HCV 5 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIM F BAI SLIM F For all HCV 5 Interpretations: Strategies to protect the community's and/or Indigenous Peoples' needs in relation to the Management Unit are developed in cooperation with representatives and members of local communities and Indigenous Peoples.
 The local communities and Indigenous Peoples, per the Overarching BAI.
-X X For sites and resources related to Indigenous Peoples: Strategies will need to be based on FPIC and engagement, and not assume that existing laws or practices in Suriname recognize or respect Indigenous Peoples or their rights.
-(Per: RA, 2014; WDMIP, 2017; FPP, 2017; VIDS et al, 2015) For all HCV 5: Identify, protect, buffer, or otherwise appropriately managing the sites and resources (aka "service provision hotspots"), as well the routes connecting these areas to communities or other inhabitations (aka "service connecting areas").
-(Per: Sara et al, 2016)
+X X For sites and resources related to Indigenous Peoples, strategies will need to be based on FPIC and engagement, and not assume that existing laws or practices in Kenya recognize or respect Indigenous Peoples or their rights.
+(Per: Minority Rights, 2019; Kavilu, 2018a; Siegel, 2018; Pearce, 2015) Identify, protect, buffer, or otherwise appropriately manage the sites and resources, as well the routes connecting these areas to communities or other inhabitations.
+Strategies include protections against mining, logging, land grabs, and other incursions by outside parties where they threaten sites and resources important to local communities and/or Indigenous Peoples .
+(Per: Mbugua, 2018; Njagi, 2016) Strategies include measures to restrict harvest of fuelwood, medicinal bark or plants, wood for tourist carvings, or other NTFPs , grazing or other agricultural use, or other forest utilization that does not sustain the resource or that harms biodiversity or other HCVs .
+Including in situations where unsustainable harvest by some community members or commercial enterprises threatens the resource and/or sustainable